AnAverageBeing/JavaNFun/README.md

 # JavaNFun
-Making this repo to help my frnds understand java cuz our teachers bad
+Making this repo to help my frnds understand java cuz our teachers explain bad and indian edu system is shit

+# Index
+- soon